lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     As seen previously, the fix ave/time
     allow to evaluate previously defined variables and print the values (here every 2000 steps, after averaging each quantities 200 times) into data file.
-The 4 variables starting with 'Ntype' are used to count the number of atoms of a specific group in a specific region.
+The 4 variables starting with *Ntype* are used to count the number of atoms of a specific group in a specific region.